Out West, Biden points to wildfires to push for big rebuild

-MATHER, Calif.
-(AP) — President Joe Biden on Monday used his first Western swing since taking office to hold out the wildfires burning across the region as an argument for his $3.5 trillion rebuilding plans, calling year-round fires and other extreme weather a climate change reality the nation can no longer ignore.
+WILMINGTON, Del.
+(AP) — President Joe Biden on Monday pointed to wildfires burning through the West to argue for his $3.5 trillion rebuilding plans, calling year-round fires and other extreme weather a climate change reality the nation can no longer ignore.

 “Even some of my less believing friends are all of a sudden having an altar call,” Biden said of those who have sought to minimize the risks posed by climate change.
 “They’re seeing the Lord.”

 “It’s not a Democrat thing.
 It’s not a Republican thing.
-It’s a weather thing,” he said in Boise, Idaho.
+It’s a weather thing,” he said.
 “It’s a reality.
 It’s serious and we can do this.”

 The president’s two-day Western swing comes at a critical juncture for a central plank of his legislative agenda.
 Lawmakers on Capitol Hill are working to assemble details of the infrastructure-plus plan — and how to pay for it, a concern not just for Republicans.
 A key Democratic senator said Sunday that he will not vote for a package so large.